 So you want to eat snacks?
 Cool.
 Who doesn’t?
 Snacks are awesome.
 Especially when watching the big game.
 But to stay consistent with your training and avoid any setbacks, healthy snacks for the Super Bowl are in order.

 Just realize the average person ingests 6,000 calories watching the Super Bowl.
 Yes, it’s worse than Thanksgiving.
-And those 6,000 calories are usually the biggest bite size train wrecks of calorically dense, yet nutrient vacant, processed garbage.
+And those 6,000 calories are usually the biggest bite-size train wrecks of calorically dense, yet nutrient vacant, processed garbage.
+These are not healthy snacks.
 It’s a bad scene.
-A moment on the lips, but all of February it’s on your hips (or gut).
+A moment on the lips, but all of February, it’s on your hips (or gut).

 Yeah, not so cool considering you are fresh on a New Years resolution and just started training for the races you signed up for this year.

 How?
-Plan on preparing some nutrient dense and minimally processed Spartan snacks that will keep you in bounds of your diet no matter how deep you go into overeating.
+Plan on preparing some nutrient dense and minimally processed Spartan healthy snacks that will keep you straight on your diet no matter how deep you go into overeating.